 The Role of Feature Flags

 There will be no surprises when I say that a feature flag management system is what needs to be in place to solve the limitations of CD.
 And doesn’t it make sense?
 Teams are already trying to implement feature flags with the tooling that they have in place.

 Not having control after a deployment is scary - and risky.
 It’s not just developer stress levels that go through the roof, there are also tangible business impacts to not having control in production - especially when something goes wrong!
 And that’s the first role of feature flags.

 If you have a feature flagging system in place, you realize a lot of value immediately.
 Knowing that you don’t lose control of your new changes and features once they’re deployed is huge for development and DevOps teams.
 Allow me to list out of the benefits of using feature flags to get control in production:

-- Test code in production.
+Test code in production.
 You can only test so much in pre-prod environments.
 Once real data starts flowing in, that’s when you know how good or bad the solution really is.
-Feature flags let you roll out multiple solution implementations (or even just one) to specified user cohorts and see what best solves the customer problem, or if the feature is ready for primetime.
+Feature flags essentially allow for safe testing in production by rolling out multiple solution implementations (or even just one) to specified user cohorts and see what best solves the customer problem, or if the feature is ready for primetime.
 We go more in-depth on the topic in this blog.

 Velocity in Software Delivery